colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 Every agent response needed to carry its reasoning chain.
 When the Clinical Documentation Agent summarized a patient's diabetes management, it needed to show which lab values it retrieved, which clinical guidelines it applied, and how it synthesized the recommendation.

-Priya worked with the RAG layer to expose reasoning metadata.
+Swapna worked with the RAG layer to expose reasoning metadata.
 "Layer 4 already tracks which documents inform each response," she explained.
 "We just need to surface that in a human-readable format."

 The explainability implementation had three components: